Thank you to everyone who joined us for our webinar held on 30th May 2018, hosted by CDP and entitled Progressing Towards Water Stewardship.

 It’s available now, as is the Water Footprinting Tool and the Land Use Risk Profiler.

 Thank you for joining us.
-If you have any further questions about the Water Footprinting Tool, please leave us a comment below.
+If you have any further questions about the Water Footprinting Tool, please get in touch.